descartes-underwriting/devops-technical-test-data/README.md

 In our example, the storage unit is **not a bucket**.

-The storage unit is a git repository called `devops-technical-test-data`.
+The storage unit is the `DD-MM-YYYY-test` branch of the current `descartes-underwriting/devops-technical-test-data` git repository.

+## Property

-The repository `devops-technical-test-data` is not frozen and will have new commits.
+The `descartes-underwriting/devops-technical-test-data` repository is not frozen and will have new commits.

-Commits will be added to the `datestamp-test` branch on the `devops-technical-test-data` repository.
+Commits will be added to the `DD-MM-YYYY-test` branch multiple times every day.

+The `DD-MM-YYYY-test` branch name will be adapted using standard datetime convention eg: `01-01-2022-test` for the 1st of January 2022.

 ## Task